 You can call Bob into your office and tell him, "I want you to run the meeting this afternoon.
 I'll be there if you have any questions, but it's your show."
 The hard part for the manager is letting Bob run the meeting.
 If there are questions during the meeting, they should be directed to Bob, not the boss.
 If someone asks the boss something, he/she has to defer to Bob.
 The leader should only answer the questions from Bob.
 This shows the team that Bob is the leader.

-The leader has to know when to let the team member face some challenges in order to grow.
-By letting the others lead, the leader is providing a great example of followership.
+The leader has to know when to let the team member face some challenges in order to grow and improve their performance.
+By letting the others lead, the leader provides a great example of followership.
 It can be in the leader's group or in a different part of the organization.
 The leader trains team members every time he/she doesn't lead.

-Delegation is a specific form of training.
-When a leader delegates to one of their team members that person has the opportunity to function in a leadership role that they have had the opportunity to observe and learn from.
+When a leader delegates to one of their team members, that person has the opportunity to function in a leadership role.
 They get hands-on practice in leadership and get to improve their skill.
 If a leader is always the leader, they aren't delegating.
 If they aren't delegating, they are missing a critical opportunity to train their team members.

 We needed musical entertainment for the annual company picnic.
 I have two people on my team who are musicians and have played professionally in the past.
 I gladly stepped aside and let them make the choices of what type of music to have, which musicians to hire, what sound equipment was needed, how to set up the stage, etc.